zeyad-kay/signal-viewer/README.md

 > python app.py
 ```

-There is a sample file in the repo *SampleECG.edf* for trying out.
+There are sample files in the repo *SampleECG.edf*  and *demo.wav* for trying out.